plahteenlahti/lahteenlahti.fi/content/weeklies/2020-1/index.md

 ---
 title: "Weekly 1/2020"
 date: "2020-02-12"
+excerpt: React Native inside notifications, neumorphism and new investment apartments
 ---

-_**My personal weekly collection of links, resources and updates about my life, the company I'm building and my investments as well.**_
+_**Weekly collection of links, resources and updates about my life, the company I'm building and my investments as well.**_

-### Interesting development stuff
+### Interesting tech stuff

 **[18-year-old FrontPage website](http://www.fmboschetto.it/)**
 This site is still being maintained after 18 years, and it's made with FrontPage